New Degree Programs

 - This step is intended as an opportunity to assess the proposed program against leading international programs in the field; to secure recommendations on areas of improvement; and to highlight innovative aspects of the proposed program.

-Reviewers are recommended by the Dean’s office for approval by the VPAP office.
+- Appraisers are recommended by the Dean’s Office for approval by the VPAP Office.

-A new undergraduate program requires at least one reviewer; new graduate programs require two.
-See the reviewer nomination form.
+- A new undergraduate program requires at least one appraiser; new graduate programs require two.
+See the appraisal nomination form.

 - Criteria for selecting appraisers: